1

 Intersections

-U.S. Department of Transportation has identified Colorado as what's called a Focus State for intersection-related crashes.
-Improving the built environment at intersections is key to reducing fatalities and serious injuries in Colorado.
+The U.S. Department of Transportation (USDOT) has identified Colorado as a Focus State for intersection-related crashes.
 Safe Roads improvements at intersections include signal timing, visibility at both signalized and unsignalized intersections, designing for all users of the intersection and selecting the correct intersection control.
+Effective countermeasures identified by the USDOT include corridor access management, dedicated turn lanes, minimizing left-turn conflicts, and roundabouts.

 cross walk

-To achieve safe speeds on Colorado Roadways, both driver behavior and the built environment must be considered.
-Speed limits must be set in a way that is data-driven and promotes safe driving, and the built environment must provide roadway features and cues that encourage safe speeds.
-Infrastructure improvements that promote safe speeds include:
+Roadway design can help manage driver speed.
+Most drivers will drive at a speed that feels appropriate for the conditions.
+To achieve safe speeds on Colorado roadways, speed limits must be set in a way that is data-driven and promotes safe driving, and the built environment must provide roadway features and cues that encourage safe speeds.

 speed limit sign